2012 shootings of St. John the Baptist Parish police officers: Rape trial of Terry Smith

 Terry, who still faced charges of attempted first-degree murder in connection to the shootings, was brought to trial for raping his stepdaughter over a period of seven years from 2004 to 2011, and local prosecutors charged him with a total of two counts of aggravated rape, three counts of aggravated incest and one count of sexual battery.

-On January 28, 2016, Terry, then 48 years old, was found guilty of all charges by a 12-member jury through an unanimous decision.
+On January 28, 2016, Terry, then 48 years old, was found guilty of all charges by a 12-member jury through a unanimous decision.
 On March 21, 2016, Judge Randall Bethancourt sentenced Terry to two mandatory life sentences without the possibility of parole for the most serious charges of aggravated rape, plus another 95 years' jail for the remaining charges.

 After his sentencing, Terry filed an appeal against his rape conviction in January 2017, but the Louisiana 1st Circuit Court of Appeal dismissed his appeal and upheld his life sentences and convictions on February 17, 2017.